devyash2930/ShopSync-SE/README.md

 </p>

 Do you love shopping?
 Are you in search of some good deals while shopping online?!
-Slash is here to help you look for the best deals!
+Shopsync is here to help you look for the best deals!

-Slash is a publicly accessible web API framework that allows one to scrape the most popular e-commerce websites to get the best deals on the searched items across multiple e-commerce websites.
+Shopsync is a publicly accessible web API framework that allows one to scrape the most popular e-commerce websites to get the best deals on the searched items across multiple e-commerce websites.
 Currently supported websites include [Amazon](https://www.amazon.com/), [Walmart](https://www.walmart.com/), [Target](https://www.target.com/), [BestBuy](https://www.bestbuy.com/), [Costco](https://www.costco.com/) and [EBay](https://www.ebay.com/).
-- **Fast**: With slash, you can save over 50% of your time by comparing deals across websites within seconds
+- **Fast**: With Shopsync, you can save over 50% of your time by comparing deals across websites within seconds
-- **Easy**: Slash introduces easy to use public APIs to filter, sort and search through the search results
+- **Easy**: Shopsync introduces easy to use public APIs to filter, sort and search through the search results
 - **Powerful**: Produces JSON responses that can be easily customised to bring about the desired output

 ---